 If you have been asked the position of a butterfly flying in space around at an instant of time, what distance should you measure from a reference point?
 To answer this, you need to understand the concept of three-dimensional geometry.
 Three-dimensional geometry talks about the position of an object in space, and for this, you must know three dimensions, ie, x-axis, y-axis, and z-axis.
-Class 12 maths chapter 11 notes help you to understand the relation between two lines in space with the help of direction cosines, direction ratios.
-Also, these notes contain the equation of a straight line in different forms and the angle between them.
-In real life, 3D geometry is used in architecture, aviation, robotics, and 3D modeling.
+Class 12 maths chapter 11 notes help you to understand the relation between two lines in space with the help of direction cosines and direction ratios.
+The main purpose of these NCERT Notes of the Three Dimensional Geometry class 12 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

-A line OA makes angles α,β,γ with the x,y, and z-axis, respectively.
+A line OA makes angles α,β,γ with the x,y, and z axes, respectively.
 Then cosα, cosβ, and cosγ are called direction cosines.

 l = cosα, m = cosβ, n = cosγ